 Internet of Things (IoT) is a network that consists of hundreds, sometimes even thousands of various devices – smartphones, wristbands, beacons, sensors, industrial machinery and so on, that connect and speak to each other.
 The concept in undergoing a change through which it will base on the 5G network.
 The goal is to provide a service that extends beyond the usual use of not only the internet but devices as well.
-A bunch of cities and countries already have invested in this technology, including Singapore, Barcelona, Louisville in Kentucky and UK.**
+A bunch of cities and countries already have invested in this technology, including Singapore, Barcelona, Louisville in Kentucky and UK.

-Your city can be the next one on the list, since CSHARK has not only experts on Internet of Things, but has also, through a softare product development, created a tool that can be leveraged on multiple levels.
+Your city can be the next one on the list, since CSHARK has not only experts on the Internet of Things, but has also, through a software product development, created a tool that can be leveraged on multiple levels.
 For example, it can be used to build your own IoT solution.
 CSHARK offers a rapid software development platform as a backbone ready to be covered with your specific needs.
 Built on the architecture of microservices, it utilizes a technical backbone as an entry point from which you can have functionalities specific for the nature of your business.

 Think about firefighters that can utilize a building’s layout on-the-go or police that can improve a cameras’ usage by enabling them only when they approach and interact with a citizen or pull a gun.
 Autonomous vehicles will also be more efficient.
 On the other hand, MIT found that New York City traffic could be cut down by 75% by the culture of car sharing.